Author

 Hennig returned in 1995 as a color commentator at the 1995 Survivor Series matchup.
 In 1996, Curt served as Hunter Hearst Helmsley’s manager, but left the WWF and entered World Championship Wrestling a year later as Diamond Dallas Page’s tag team partner against Scott Hall and Randy Savage.
 He later took over Arn Anderson’s spot in the fabled “Four Horsemen” when Arn was forced by injuries to retire.
 He turned his back on the Horsemen, however, when he joined forces with he NWO at the 1997 Fall Brawl.
 Later that night, he defeated Steve McMichael to win the WCW United States title.
 He lost the belt three months later to Diamond Dallas Page, and then struggled with a knee injury for much of 1998 (although he faced WCW champion Bill Goldberg, losing both matches).

 Many felt it was a great shame that Curt Hennig’s career was hampered by so many injuries.
-A great technical wrestler, he at time was among the premier performers in the business.
+A great technical wrestler, he, at the time, was among the premier performers in the business.
 While history may never know how great he might have become, it should judge him positively based on his talent and achievements.

 0 comment